 What Does Numbers 1:1-19 Mean?

-The law in Numbers 1:1-19 defines God’s command to Moses to take a census of the Israelites in the wilderness of Sinai, counting every male twenty years and older who could serve in war, organized by tribe and family.
-This was done to prepare the people for their journey to the Promised Land and to organize them for military and spiritual order, as the Lord directed through Moses and Aaron.
+The law in Numbers 1:1-19 defines God’s command to Moses to take a census of the Israelites in the wilderness of Sinai, counting every male twenty years old and up who could serve in war, by tribe and family line.
+This was done to organize the people for military service and national order, as the Lord directed through Moses and Aaron.
+The leaders of each tribe were chosen to help, ensuring each family was counted accurately, head by head, as the Lord commanded.

 Numbers 1:1-19